gokulegit/TreeifyTask/README.md

 ## Road map

-This is the initial version that I've tried.
+This is the initial version of the component.
 Please raise issues if you find any.
-And comments, suggestions, issues and contributions are always welcome 😊 Here's the list of items planned for the upcoming releases
+Comments, suggestions and contributions are always welcome.

+Here's the list of items in backlog for the upcoming releases

 - [x] Core Component
-- [x] Wpf sample
+- [x] Wpf Sample
-- [ ] Blazor server sample
+- [ ] Blazor Server Sample
-- [ ] Syntax enhancement on subtask creation
+- [ ] Syntax Enhancement on subtasks creation